 Dr Singh will pass a super-fine camera into your nose to look at the septum and turbinates (the nose is made numb first using a special numbing spray).
 You can watch the camera on a TV monitor and see the turbinates for yourself.

 Dr Singh's in-house nurse will perform special tests to accurately measure the flow of air through your nose (Rhinomanometry and Acoustic Rhinometry) along with tests to see if you have allergy (Skin prick tests).

 The complete range of tests that Dr Singh or your GP may order include:

 - CT scan - This can show the anatomy of your nose and sinuses.
 Unfortunately, CT is NOT a very accurate way to diagnose turbinate problems.
 Most radiologists (Xray doctors) UNDERESTIMATE turbinate problems.
 The most accurate test is to have Dr Singh examine the nose with a special camera.

 - Skin prick tests - These can show if you have allergy (Allergic Rhinitis).

-- RAST blood tests - These can show if you have allergy (Allergic Rhinitis).
+- Blood tests (Allergen-specific IgE/ RAST/ ImmunoCAP) - These can show if you have allergy (Allergic Rhinitis).
 Blood tests are not as accurate as skin prick tests but are easier to perform.